 First, download the latest Google Chrome’s Debian package using the

-Install Google Chrome DEB package, forcing installation of dependencies:
+Install Google Chrome DEB package, forcing the installation of dependencies:

 Step 3.
 Accessing Google Chrome on Debian Linux.

 Once the Chrome installation is complete, you can start Google Chrome by typing the below command in the terminal or Going to Activities on Debian:

 Congratulations!
 You have successfully installed Google Chrome.
 Thanks for using this tutorial for installing the Google Chrome browser on Debian 9 Stretch server.
-For additional help or useful information, we recommend you to check the official Google Chrome website.
+For additional help or useful information, we recommend you check the official Google Chrome website.